 8. Help those unable to help themselves

-10. Try gardening
+11. Try gardening

-11. Strengthen your heart chakra
+12. Strengthen your heart

-Over a longer timeframe, this simple practice will help you realize how tuned in you are to the greater cycles of nature, and will reinforce the innate connection you have to the Great Earth Mother, Gaia.
+Over a longer timeframe, this simple practice will help you realize how tuned in you are to the greater cycles of nature, and will reinforce the innate connection you have to the Great Mother, Gaia.

-13. Wear comfortable, cosy, unrestrictive clothes
+14. Wear comfortable, cozy, unrestrictive clothes

 Try headscarves and gorgeous drapes of fabric, to feel enveloped, soothed and comforted (as opposed to the restrictive smartness of tailoring).

-14. Have a go at making, or using handmade products
+15. Have a go at making, or using handmade products

 The loving care and attention channeled into a hand-knitted scarf, homemade jam, a hand-carved bowl, or whatever it is, rather than an industrially manufactured one, passes onto you when you use it (or to the next person, if you are the maker).